 As Berwick developed and traffic on the roads increased, it was decided to make the start/finish on the side of nearby Inglis Road, thus creating an 8 km circuit along the roads and through paddocks without the need to cross any intersections.
 This course has been retained since 1992.

 The event has presented a number of highlights over the years.
 When running through the property called “The Downs”, runners had to follow the lane traversed by the cows when being brought into the milking sheds.
 Watching where to put your feet was one thing, but having to hurdle a dead cow on the track was an unexpected extra one year.
 But probably the best bit of excitement was the year that a horse came out of the farm gate and ran alongside the leading runners, then took the last turn and cantered through the finish line.
 Handicapper Field Rickards disqualified the horse for not carrying a tag.

 The course has always been considered a true cross country run, although most of the roads are now sealed and there may be only one fence to negotiate.
 Over the years, a number of athletes have managed to record the fastest time more than once – Ewen Wilson (OS), Peter Bruce (OX), Steve Brennan (OX), John Cormack (OS), Richard Hope (StK), David Lightfoot (OS), Paul Wilson (OS), Dean Gasson (OH) and Adam Pyke (OW).
 The hardest man to catch was Murray Wilcox (OC), who won from a mark of 1:10 after go in 1979.
 The best run from a backmarker was Andrew Leach (OH) in 2003, who ran down everyone from a mark of 21:30.

-The Association is indebted to Neil and the Lucas family for not only initiating this event but their continued interest and support for an incredible fifty years.
+The Association is indebted to Neil and the Lucas family for not only initiating this event but their continued interest and support for an incredible fifty-one years.

 Men – D Lightfoot (OS) 25:58 1993